vega/vega/docs/docs/expressions.md

 To keep the expression language simple, secure and free of unwanted side effects, the following elements are **not** allowed: assignment operators (`=`, `+=` etc), pre/postfix updates (`++`), `new` expressions, and most control flow statements (`for`, `while`, `switch`, etc).
 In addition, function calls involving nested properties (`foo.bar()`) are not allowed.
 Instead, the expression language supports a collection of functions defined in the top-level scope.

 This page documents the expression language.
-If you are interested in implementation aspects, the bulk of the expression language &ndash; including parsing, code generation, and some of the constant and function definitions &ndash; are maintained in the [vega-expression module](https://github.com/vega/vega/tree/master/packages/vega-expression).
+If you are interested in implementation aspects, the bulk of the expression language &ndash; including parsing, code generation, and some of the constant and function definitions &ndash; is provided by the [vega-expression module](https://github.com/vega/vega/tree/master/packages/vega-expression).

 ## <a name="reference"></a>Expression Language Reference